moham112/spotify_clone/README.md

 # Spotify Clone

 ## Overview
-A modern Spotify Clone built using Flutter, implementing **Clean Architecture** with **MVVM** and **Bloc** for state management.
+A modern Spotify Clone built using Flutter, implementing **Clean Architecture** with **Bloc** for state management.
 This app provides a seamless music streaming experience with Firebase integration.

 ## Features
 - 🎵 **Stream Music** - Listen to a variety of songs from the store.